Jena Lee Nardella

-Jena Lee Nardella (born January 31, 1982) is an American author, writer, activist, co-founder and executive director of Blood: Water, a nonprofit organization whose mission is to put an end to the HIV/AIDS and water crises in Africa.
+Jena Lee Nardella (born January 31, 1982) is an American author, writer, activist, co-founder and former executive director of Blood: Water, a nonprofit organization whose mission is to put an end to the HIV/AIDS and water crises in Africa.
 The organization has brought "clean blood and clean water to more than 62,000 Africans in 11 countries."

 She also is the author of One Thousand Wells: How an Audacious Goal Taught Me To Love The World Instead of Save It.

 Biography

 Family

 Jena Lee Nardella was born in Woodland, CA on January 31, 1982, to Gus and Diane Lee.
 Her father is a first generation American from a family of Chinese immigrants whereas her mother is from the Midwest.
 Jena Nardella is the middle child of three, with a younger brother, and an older sister who died at 11 months of age due to a congenital heart defect.

 Nardella grew up in the San Francisco Bay area in which she was exposed to diversity among race, gender, and most socioeconomic status.
 Jena Lee Nardella began her endeavors to helping others after an encounter with a homeless man on San Francisco's streets.
 This encounter resulted in her becoming a volunteer at a local homeless shelter.